KPIs: What Makes A Good Executive Dashboard?

 • Marketing Attributed Revenue: What portion of closed revenue can be traced back to marketing activity?
 This is the ultimate test of whether your marketing spend is working.

-One final principle is to design your dashboard intentionally, don’t throw it together.
+One final principle is to design your dashboard intentionally rather than throwing it together.
 If you build it based only on whatever data happens to be nearby, you will end up with a jumbled mix of metrics that confuses more than it clarifies.

 Start with the KPIs you need, then figure out where the data comes from.
 Favour metrics you can pull consistently without heroic effort to compile.
 If a metric is too hard to update, it will break as the business grows and fall into disuse exactly when you need it most.